It’s a cliché, but indoor cycling’s reputation for being mind-numbingly boring was previously well-earned.

 These tools have revolutionised how many of us approach riding indoors, though.
 Boredom is now mostly a thing of the past, provided you approach it in the right way, and more riders than ever are enjoying the benefits of indoor training.

-With that in mind, here are our top 5 tips to getting the most out of your indoor training.
+With that in mind, here are five tips to get the most out of your indoor cycling.

 1. Get a smart trainer

 Smart trainers are a primary reason indoor training doesn’t have to be boring anymore.

 Thanks to the ability to control the resistance (this is known as ERG mode, which we’ll come on to) and simulate courses, a smart trainer enables your indoor training sessions to be far more immersive – and beneficial, in terms of your physiological response – than would otherwise be possible.

 Want to be a better climber but don’t live near any mountains?
 The best smart trainers can simulate gradients and replicate much of the feeling of climbing long, steep climbs.
 This can be especially helpful if you’re training for an event such as a gran fondo or sportive.